Three Lynx, Oregon

 Three Lynx is a ghost town in Clackamas County in the U.S. state of Oregon.
-The town was inhabitated up until 2020, when the last few houses in the area were torn down.
+The town was inhabited up until 2020, when the last few houses in the area were torn down.
 The ghost town is located twenty miles east of Estacada in the Mount Hood National Forest.

 The town, before becoming a ghost town, was notably one of the last few company towns in the United States.

 History

 Even before the establishment of the company town, back in 1907, the area saw the presence of the Portland Railway, Light and Power Company.

 References to the area dates back to 1909, with the name of Three Links.
-This name appeared in various publications troughout the years, including the "Estacada quadrangle" map published by USGS in 1916.
+This name appeared in various publications throughout the years, including the "Estacada quadrangle" map published by USGS in 1916.
 This name would stick around up until the 50s, when the settlement was already established.

 The town began as a "construction camp" as early as 1923, under the name Camp 8.
 The settlement was originally built by the Portland Railway, Light and Power Company, now known as Portland General Electric (PGE).

 The town initially had only seven cabins, mostly made by the Aladdin Company.
 The town soon developed into a permanent worker community.
 It provided various amenities, such as housing, education and community activities for the residents for nearly eight decades.
 Notably, the school of the town was frequented by various neighbouring communities, organizing various events and becoming one of the driving forces of the town.
 The school house within the settlement was closed in 1988, and was torn down in 2014.

 Following the 1930s, the U.S. Forest Service employed workers in the area, who used the town as a place to rest and to settle due to their isolated work locations.

 In the mid-1950s the town was growing and had initiated various community-based initiatives, such as the construction of a pool in the area and the expansion of the school in 1964, and by the late 1960s modern offices had started to replace the ones constructed during the founding of the city, showing signs of progress.
 However, by the 1970s, despite the low rents, the number of inhabitants started to decrease.
 Connections to Estacada were not passable during winter, and a single small self-propelled railcar was the only viable option to exit the town during winter, making things worse.
 Despite the fact that the town kept up with the various technological developments of the rest of the United States, the trend of depopulation did not stop, reaching a point of no return by 1992, when six of the Three Lynx houses were vacant.
 By 2003, buildings started to be removed and costs started to rise exponentially for PGE.